astropy/astropy/docs/coordinates/representations.rst

 Astropy also offers a `~astropy.coordinates.BaseGeodeticRepresentation` and a `~astropy.coordinates.BaseBodycentricRepresentation` useful to create specific representations on spheroidal bodies.

-`~astropy.coordinates.BaseGeodeticRepresentation` is used internally for the standard Earth ellipsoids used in `~astropy.coordinates.EarthLocation` (`~astropy.coordinates.WGS84GeodeticRepresentation`, `~astropy.coordinates.WGS72GeodeticRepresentation`, and `~astropy.coordinates.GRS80GeodeticRepresentation`), but can also be customized; see :ref:`astropy-coordinates-create-geodetic`.
-All these are coordinates on a surface of a spheroid (an ellipsoid with equal equatorial radii), represented by a longitude (``lon``) a geodetic latitude (``lat``) and a height (``height``) above the surface.
+`~astropy.coordinates.BaseGeodeticRepresentation` is the coordinate representation on a surface of a spheroid (an ellipsoid with equal equatorial radii), represented by a longitude (``lon``) a geodetic latitude (``lat``) and a height (``height``) above the surface.
 The geodetic latitude is defined by the angle between the vertical to the surface at a specific point of the spheroid and its projection onto the equatorial plane.
-The latitude is a value ranging from -90 to 90 degrees, the longitude from 0 to 360 degrees, the height is the elevation above the surface of the spheroid (measured on the perpendicular to the surface).
+The latitude is a value ranging from -90 to 90 degrees, the longitude from 0 to 360 degrees, the height is the elevation above the surface of the spheroid (measured perpendicular to the surface).

-`~astropy.coordinates.BaseBodycentricRepresentation` is the coordinate representation recommended by the Cartographic Coordinates & Rotational Elements Working Group (see for example its `2019 report <https://rdcu.be/b32WL>`_): the bodycentric latitude and longitude are spherical latitude and longitude relative to the barycenter of the body, the height is the distance from the spheroid surface on the line of sight.
+`~astropy.coordinates.BaseBodycentricRepresentation` is the coordinate representation recommended by the Cartographic Coordinates & Rotational Elements Working Group (see for example its `2019 report <https://rdcu.be/b32WL>`_): the bodycentric latitude and longitude are spherical latitude and longitude relative to the barycenter of the body, the height is the distance from the spheroid surface (measured radially).
 The latitude is a value ranging from -90 to 90 degrees, the longitude from 0 to 360 degrees.

+`~astropy.coordinates.BaseGeodeticRepresentation` is used internally for the standard Earth ellipsoids used in `~astropy.coordinates.EarthLocation` (`~astropy.coordinates.WGS84GeodeticRepresentation`, `~astropy.coordinates.WGS72GeodeticRepresentation`, and `~astropy.coordinates.GRS80GeodeticRepresentation`).
+`~astropy.coordinates.BaseGeodeticRepresentation` and
+`~astropy.coordinates.BaseBodycentricRepresentation`
+can be customized as described in :ref:`astropy-coordinates-create-geodetic`.

 ..
 Note::
    For information about using and changing the representation of